Apply for a Grant

 Step 1.
 Determine eligibility

-Review information on The George Gund Foundation’s What We Fund page to learn about our areas of focus.
+Review information on The George Gund Foundation’s What We Believe page to learn about our areas of focus.
 Reading this content will help you determine whether or not your organization is a potential fit for funding.
+Click here for guidance on capital grants.
+For information on program-related investments, click here.

 Step 2.
 Check your organization’s name and IRS status at GuideStar by Candid